Sensing Our Way Into The Future

 Eckhard Bruckschen

-Eckhard Bruckschen is a master mariner and an MBA with more than 30 years of experience in the offshore submarine cable industry.
+Eckhard Bruckschen is a master mariner and MBA with more than 30 years of experience in the offshore submarine cable industry.
 This experience includes plough and trenching / ROV operations; remedial works; installations of fiber optic, power, umbilical, and flexible pipes; and burial and bridge operations.
 Across his career, Bruckschen has managed the construction of over 40,000 kilometers of submarine fiber optic cables and 2,500 kilometers of submarine power cables.

 Lynsey Thomas

 Lynsey Thomas is a subsea specialist who has been involved in the international subsea business since 1995.
 She has a keen interest in corporate strategy development, network planning, project management, and solutions marketing.
 She is experienced as a customer, supplier, consultant director, and trustee.
-Thomas has held senior positions in Cable &Wireless, Apollo SCS, Xtera, and SubSea Networks Ltd. and is a board member for Cirion Technologies.
+Thomas has held senior posiztions in Cable &Wireless, Apollo SCS, Xtera, and SubSea Networks Ltd. and is a board member for Cirion Technologies.
 She holds a master’s degree in engineering science from the University of Oxford.